alanng10/class-lang/Docue/Article/Word/a.md

 Word "docue" has meaning that is document.

+Word "article" has meaning that is document article.

 Word "define" has meaning that is definition.

 Word "detail" has meaning that is sub info.